robojulia/driverfly-frontend/README.md

    NEXT_PUBLIC_MICROSOFT_CLARITY=<your-clarity-id>
    ```

 4. Create a reCAPTCHA account and get the secret and site keys. https://cloud.google.com/recaptcha/docs/create-key-website.
 Add the site key and secret key to the `.env` file.
+Ensure the site key is also in the backend .env file.

 ## Development